-4. The CMA and the European Commission
+4. The Competition Commission and the European Commission

-When a Phase 2 CMA reference is made or Phase 2 European Commission proceedings are initiated, the offer period may end in accordance with Rule 12.2(a).
+When an offer or possible offer is referred to the Competition Commission or the European Commission initiates proceedings, the offer period may end in accordance with Rule 12.2(a).
 The Panel will, however, normally consider that General Principle 3 and Rule 21.1 apply during the competition reference period, but on a more flexible basis.
 For example, issues of shares, which do not increase the equity share capital or the share capital carrying voting rights as at the end of the offer period by, in aggregate, more than 15%, would normally not be restricted; and for the purpose of Note 2, a 15% rather than a 10% test would normally be applied.